This article applies to:

 - View – Allows you to view PDFs, but disables all editing features (including markups and overwriting documents).

-This mode is mainly intended for unregistered users who only need to view and measure PDFs.
+In Revu 20 & below, this mode is mainly intended for unregistered users who only need to view and measure PDFs.
 Switching from Markup to View mode will also free up a seat for users on Enterprise or Open licensing.

 - Markup mode – Allows you to use Revu without restrictions.